Export

 Export volumes are divvied up based on the number of pages in the volume, with a maximum of 2500 pages per volume (so if one document has 2500 pages, only that document will be in the export).

-Exporting as Assembled/Combined PDF
+Exporting as a Combined PDF

 Searching on Exported PDFs